How can a dripper with a gaping hole in the bottom possibly make good coffee? That is what I asked when I first saw the Hario V60.

 I was used to Melitta-type filtercone holders that have 1, 2, 3 holes in the bottom.
 The fewer holes, the longer the coffee and water tend to infuse.
 More infusion means more extraction of soluble solids, which means more flavor in the cup.

-I would say that you need, yes need, a Hario Buono kettle or the equivalent (which I cannot find, except even more expensive Hario models) to get a good cup from the V-60.
+I would say that you need, yes need, a kettle with a thin spout similar to a Hario Buono to get a good cup from the V60.
 You must pre-wet the grounds for 30 seconds or so, and then start a slow pour, ideally in a circular pattern and without pouring onto the filter paper itself.

 Oh, as with all drip brewers, wash out the filter with hot water before brewing, and you can pre-heat the cone and cup at the same time.
 We have some videos on YouTube, and there are many many others, showing the techniques.

 |Height/Width/Depth||4" x 5.5" x 4.5" The diameter of the opening is 4.5"|